softwaregroup-bg/ut-docker/README.md

   - global installation of [ut-tools](https://www.npmjs.com/package/ut-tools) version 7.

-- `nexus-dev.softwaregroup.com:5000/softwaregroup/ut-gallium` -
+- `nexus-dev.softwaregroup.com:5000/softwaregroup/ut-jod` -
   this image is suitable for building higher level modules, which contain business logic.
 It includes more dependencies, which are often needed by the business logic modules.

-  It is based on node-gallium, with these additional packages
+  It is based on node-jod, with these additional packages
   preinstalled:
   - global packages:
     - [ut-help](https://www.npmjs.com/package/ut-help)